hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

   ...
   $

-For the navigation within a manpage see the :ref:`paragraph regarding less <less>`.
+For the navigation within a manpage and how to exit the manpage, see the :ref:`paragraph regarding less <less>`.

 .. note:: The behaviour of ``man`` is dependent of the ``$PAGER`` environment variable